 These motors have a very simple design and robust construction with low price and easy maintenance.
 They also come in a wide range of power ratings are as already said the most widely used types of electric motors.
 Nonetheless, speed control is not easy without a variable-frequency drive which makes the motor run a with a lagging power factor.

-The wound rotor motor or slip ring motor has more winding turns, which means it has a higher induced voltage and lower current than the squirrel-cage induction motor.
+The wound rotor motor or slip ring motor has more winding turns, which means it has a higher induced voltage and lowers current than the squirrel-cage induction motor.
 They could also produce more starting torque.
 On the other hand, they are more complicated to manufacture due to their added number of components compared to squirrel-cage induction motors, which makes their unit cost as well as their maintenance costs considerably higher.

 - The squirrel-cage rotor induction motor is made of conducting bars arranged in parallel, which are short-circuited at both ends by short-circuiting rings.

 - Single-phase squirrel-cage induction motors have one stator winding, and there is always some other device getting the motor to start.
-They are perfect for applications that require only a few horsepower such as for home appliances.
+They are perfect for applications that require only a few horsepowers such as for home appliances.
 Thus far, they have actually been the most widely used for home appliances.

 - Three-phase squirrel-cage induction motors can handle high power demands; their horsepower rating could go from very little to hundreds of horsepower.
 They are also self-starting.
-Almost 90% of three-phase induction motors used in industry such as for pumps, compressors, and fans are of the squirrel cage types.
+Almost 90% of three-phase induction motors used in the industry such as for pumps, compressors, and fans are of the squirrel cage types.

 - The wound rotor induction motor has a distributed winding that is double-layered.
 The reason for the name is that the rotor of these types of electric motors is wound for as many poles as the stator.
 Due to their higher costs, wound rotor motors are considered for situations where high starting torque is required.